dmapper/d-tour/README.md

 ## Multi-page tour
 You can create a tour which guides user through several pages:

-1. Add `nextSection` button to the tour's step you want to be the last on the current page.
+1. Add `nextPage` button to the tour's step you want to be the last on the current page.
-2. Add `nextUrl` argument to the `tour` component call in the view and provide the url that should be loaded next
+2. Add `nextPage` argument to the `tour` component call in the view and provide the url that should be loaded next
 3. On a new page add `tour` component with the same tour and `continue` argument with the name of a step to start from.